123andy/redcap_timezone_scheduler/README.md

 ### 1. Create the Slot Database
 Prior to enabling this external module on a project, you need to create a Slot Database.
 The Slot Database *DOES NOT* use the external module and it is not necessary to enable the external module on the Slot Database project.
 The easiest way to create a compliant slot database is to use the provided [REDCap Slot DB Project XML File](./docs/TimezoneSchedulerSlotDbTemplate.REDCap.xml).
 In the future, you can make copies of this database for other projects (or re-import from scratch).

-Goto REDCap, select `Create a new REDCap Project`, and then chose the `Upload a REDCap project XML file` and use the file from above.
+Go to REDCap, select `Create a new REDCap Project`, and then chose the `Upload a REDCap project XML file` and use the file from above.

 ![Adding a new Slot Database](./docs/new_slot_db_screenshot.png)